muaz-urwa/PUI2018_um367/HW6_um367/README.md

-# Homework 5 - Marvin Mananghaya (MSM796)
+# Homework 5 - um367
 ----------------------------------------------------------------------------------------------------------------------------
 ## Assignment 1
 I worked alone for this part as required.
-I made my necessary comments of Soham's HW4 Citibike assignment.
-You can refer to my comments i've made in the following [link](https://github.com/SohamMody/PUI2018_srm699/blob/master/HW4_srm699/CitibikeReview_msm796.md ).

 ## Assignment 2
-I worked alone for this part.
-I have explored and performed the necessary tasks.
-Please see below for the assignment.
+I worked alone for this part. \

 ## Assignment 3
 I worked alone for this part.
-I performed the tasks as required by the skeleton notebook and defined evalChisq function as this was mentioned in the slack chat as something that we have to define by ourselves.

 ## Assignment 4
 I worked alone for this part.
-I started with using the helper functions that i made during HW4 that downloads multiple citibike datasets and compiles them into one dataframe.
-Since the assignment required atleast two months, i made use of the August and September 2018 citibike data.
-I've done some data exploration and outlier detection, although manually deteremined the threshold, and performed the required two sample testing.

-For the extra credit problem, i took advantage of python packages Geopandas and Shapely to assist me in identifying if the Longitude and Latitude data falls under a certain borough.
-I took advantage of NYC Open data to get borough boundaries (https://data.cityofnewyork.us/City-Government/Borough-Boundaries/tqmj-j8zm), since i'm encountering difficulties automating the download process of the geojson file, i've downloaded it manually and uploaded the file in my repository [here](https://raw.githubusercontent.com/jinalklaulitz/PUI2018_msm796/master/HW5_msm796/Borough%20Boundaries.geojson ).
-Then i checked if Long-Lat points are within the boundary <b>(NOTE: THIS TAKES REALLY LONG)</b>.
-From there, i did some necessarily outlier detection, exploratory data analysis and performed the required testing.

-Required libraries that may not be in the default environment of the ADRF's for python 3.7: dateutil requests zipfile io
-Geopandas
- Shapely
 ----------------------------------------------------------------------------------------------------------------------------
 ## Assignment 2 proper
 ----------------------------------------------------------------------------------------------------------------------------